pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 The role of propensity scores in the doubly-robust estimation methods of double-ML approaches to causal inference emphasise this balancing between the theory of the outcome variable and the theory of the treatment-assignment mechanism.
 We've seen how blindly throwing machine learning models at causal problems can result in mis-specified treatment assignment models and wildly skewed estimates based on naive point estimates.
 Angrist and Pischke argue that this should push us back towards the safety of thoughtful and careful regression modelling.
 Even in the case of debiasing machine learning models there is an implicit appeal to the regression estimator which underwrites the frisch-waugh-lowell results.
 But even here rushed approaches lead to counter-intuitive claims.

 In sum, this bevy of results draws out the need for careful attention to structure of the data generating models.
 The final example brings home the idea that causal inference is intimately tied to the inference over causal structural graphs.
 The propagation of uncertainty down through the causal structure really matters!
 It's nothing more than wishful thinking to hope that these structures will be automatically discerned through the magic of machine learning.
 We've seen how propensity score methods seek to re-weight inferences as a corrrective step, we've seen doubly robust methodologies which seek to correct inferences through predictive power of machine learning strategies and finally we've seen how structural modelling corrects estimates by imposing constraints on the influence paths between covariates.
 This is just how inference is done, you encode your knowledge of the world and update your views as evidence accrues.

-There are few better tools for thinking through these issues than Bayesian causal models.
+NOTE: PROBABLY REMOVE
+There are few feuds more bitter or inane than those between puritanical methodologists.
+Pick your flavour; ardent frequentist or bayesian, frothing advocates of design-based or model-based inference, devotees of potential-outcomes or the do-calculus frameworks - they all mistake a tool preference for a lifestyle commitment.
+Like the rich dillentantes signalling brand allegience by garbing themselves exclusively in logos, puritanical theorists adopt one tool for all jobs.
+The applied researcher doesn't have the luxury of dwelling in this trap.
+We cannot and should not fit all our problems to the preferred tool - the retreat to recipes for inference is just a retreat from thinking at all.

 +++